ipekgulsencelik/Python_Bootcamp/README.md

 1. Navigate to a topic folder (Arrays / Strings / Trees / DP…)
 2. Open the file named with its LeetCode problem ID
    Example: 0058-length-of-last-word.py
-3. Copy the code into LeetCode and run it.
+3. Copy the code into LeetCode and run it
-4. All solutions follow optimal or near-optimal approaches.
+4. Review time/space complexity inside the file
+5. Commit your solution to this repository

 ---